daesystephens/daesystephens.github.io/lab06.md

 ***Document Object Model***<br />
 It is a data structure that you can read or modify.
 It acts as a live data structure: when it’s modified, the page on the screen is updated to reflect the changes.<br />

-The DOM is orginized like a tree.
+The DOM is organized like a tree.
 The Objects have properties such as parentNode and childNodes which it can be use to navigate to the tree.

 ### Catching DOM Queries